bhattlab/phanta/README.md

 # Updates
 * **28 Sep 2023** - New Phanta [Databases](https://github.com/bhattlab/phanta/blob/main/databases.md)!
 1) Utilizing the Unified Human Gut Virome Catalog [(UHGV)](https://github.com/snayfach/UHGV) for the viral portion of Phanta database instead of MGV+Refseq Viral.
 2) The default Phanta database used HumGut for its prokaryotic portion.
-As HumGut filtered out low prevalent bacteria (like Salmonela Enterica) we have compiled an additional database with UHGG2.0 as the dource for the prokaryotic portion.
+As HumGut filtered out lowly prevalent bacteria (like Salmonella enterica) we have compiled an additional database with UHGG2.0 as the source for the prokaryotic portion.
 * **18 Aug 2023** - Thanks to Phanta user @telatin, we now have added a runner script (run_phanta.py) to the root of this repository.
 This runner script may simplify Phanta execution, especially if you use Phanta regularly.
 For usage instructions, please see [RUNNER.md](https://github.com/bhattlab/phanta/blob/main/RUNNER.md).
 Please note that we have not tested this extensively and we recommend reading through the below information before trying to execute Phanta with the runner script.

 # Table of contents